-Losing muscle means that you’ll lose weight more quickly, as one pound of muscle contains a lot less energy than one pound of fat (800 vs. 3500 calories).
+Losing muscle means that you’ll lose weight more quickly, as one pound of muscle contains a lot less energy than one pound of fat.
 But you’ll just end up looking like a slightly smaller version of your current self, with many of the “flabby bits” still intact.

 Second, with a properly designed strength-training program, you’ll burn fat both during and after your workout.

 In one study, researchers from East Carolina University had a group of eight men lift weights for 40-45 minutes.
 Each man had a microdialysis probe inserted into his belly.
 This allowed the researchers to measure the amount of fat that was released from fat cells under the skin before, during, and after the workout.